| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 For more information about these kernels,

-see density.default
+see density.default.

-where is the selected kernel,
+where is the selected kernel, is the upper limit of

-is the exponent or order.
+integration, and is the exponent or order.

-Note that, if mean
+Note that, if mean and sd are not specified, the

 calculations assume that is the standard form of the kernel,

-which has support
+which has support and

-standard deviation
+standard deviation where c = kernel.factor(kernel).

 The code uses the explicit analytic expressions when

-m = 0, 1, 2
+m = 0, 1, 2 and numerical integration otherwise.

 Adrian Baddeley [email protected] and Martin Hazelton [email protected].